 Many drugs besides degarelix may affect the heart rhythm (QT prolongation), including amiodarone, dofetilide, pimozide, procainamide, quinidine, sotalol, macrolide antibiotics (such as erythromycin), among others.

-This medication may interfere with certain laboratory tests (including pituitary gonadal function), possibly causing false test results.
-Make sure laboratory personnel and all your doctors know you use this drug.
+This medication may interfere with certain lab tests (such as pituitary gonadal function), possibly causing false test results.
+Make sure lab personnel and all your doctors know you use this drug.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.